h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 - [10] [Encyclopedia of Systems Biology](https://link.springer.com/referenceworkentry/10.1007%2F978-1-4419-9863-7_255)

-## Task 5: Sensitivity Analysis Part 1
+## Task 5: Sensitivity Analysis Part 1: Checking for Bias

 1. Let’s start up a new experiment with the same dataset as before.
 Keep the settings & target variable the same; however, this time, let’s keep all the columns in the dataset.